GodisE/Project-1-game/README.md

         document.querySelector ("#countdown").innerHTML = minutes + " : " + seconds
     }

--know if i got a match wrong
+-As a user i want to know if i got a match wrong
 1. in my html:
 2. in my css:
 3. in my js: